kubeflow/website/content/en/docs/azure/authentication-oidc.md

     tar -xvf kfctl_{{% kf-latest-version %}}_<platform>.tar.gz
     ```

-1. Run the following commands to build configuration files before deploying Kubeflow.
+1. Run the below commands to build configuration files before deploying Kubeflow.
 The code below includes an optional command to add the binary kfctl to your path.
 If you don’t add the binary to your path, you must use the full path to the kfctl binary each time you run it.

     ```
     # The following command is optional, to make kfctl binary easier to use.